Is The Yeti 200X A Sign Of What We Should Expect From Goal Zero In 2020?

 Goal Zero has improved the charging speed compared to their older Yeti models, but I still wish you had an option to charge it faster than in two hours when you needed to.
 The slower charging is to protect the battery and make it last longer, but the option to fast-charge would’ve been nice.

-The larger Yeti power stations can be charged faster with Goal Zero's 25A fast charger, and if the 200X had support for it, it would be fully charged in less than an hour.
+The larger Yeti power stations can be charged faster with No products found., and if the 200X had support for it, it would be fully charged in less than an hour.
 Unfortunately, it’s not supported.

 What saves the Yeti 200X from getting harsher treatment from me is the 100W max input.
 If you max the input with two 100W panels wired in parallel, it will charge fast.